[CF]

 4. Double Check, for example:

-• How a name is spelled.
+- How a name is spelt

-• Visas (could the candidate have travelled to a country mentioned in the match?)
+- Visas (could the candidate have travelled to a country mentioned in the match?)

-• Place of birth.
+- Place of birth

 6. What was your candidate doing at this time?
 Check what references you have received for the candidate and what dates these confirm employment/study.
-For example, the referee confirmed the candidate as studying in Australia when the match states they would have been in prison?
+For example, the referee confirmed the candidate was studying in Australia when the match states they would have been in prison?

 7. Check ‘source links’ for other potential date matches:

-For example, the individual committed an offence in 2005 in Australia but your candidate was 15 years old in school in the U.K..
-Or the entity got married in 1977, but your candidate was born in 1970.
+For example, the individual committed an offence in 2005 in Australia, but your candidate was 15 years old in school in the U.K., or the entity got married in 1977, but your candidate was born in 1970.

-9. Internet It is sometimes possible to find more details on the entity or ‘story’ by searching the internet.
+9. Internet—It is sometimes possible to find more details on the entity or ‘story’ by searching the internet.

 Global Fraud/Sanctions – Ruling Out Profile Matches